GBlanch/DTC-Data-Eng-Capstone-project/capstone project/README.md

 Before opening the URL of this instance in our local machine, it's safer to whitelist our IP so that we can restrict the access to these service.

-Now we're ready too access Mage UI via these
+Now we're ready to build and develop our pipelines in this virtual environment.

 As said in the introductory section of this markdown file, for demonstration purposes, you will note that two pipelines have been created to perform different transformations.